Lightning-Universe/Training-Studio_app/README.md

 python -m lightning connect {APP_NAME} -y
 ```

-Below is an example of how you can train a 1.6B parameter GPT2 transformer model using Lightning Transformers and DeepSpeed using the [Lightning Transformers](https://github.com/Lightning-AI/lightning-transformers) library.
+Find below an example with a 1.6B parameter GPT2 transformer model using Lightning Transformers and DeepSpeed using the [Lightning Transformers](https://github.com/Lightning-AI/lightning-transformers) library.

 ```python
 import pytorch_lightning as pl